beromir/Beromir.ToggleEditor/README.md

           # This option makes it possible hide the whole editor (incl. label) based on data source
           hidden: false

+          # Add custom styles to the wrapper
+          wrapperCustomStyle:
+            gap: 2

+          # Add custom styles to the buttons itself
+          buttonCustomStyle:
+            borderRadius: 2

-          # Only in view 'grid', 'flex' and 'flex-start': Set custom style for the labels
+          # Set custom style for the labels (not set on view 'color')
           # The same is allowed inside a single value
           labelCustomStyle:
             fontSize: 25